GULibrarySandbox/intro-text-mining-analysis-old/content/2-how.md

 - Analysing text using computational methods
 - Visualising text using computational methods

-Before exploring each of these activities, let's identify your ehtical obligations in the next lesson.
+Before exploring each of these activities, let's identify your ethical obligations in the next lesson.

 <p align="center">
   <a href="https://griffithunilibrary.github.io/intro-text-mining-analysis/content/1-what.html"><-- BACK</a> |